masora1030/CVPR2022-Pretrained-ViT-PyTorch/exfractaldb_render/README.md

 > **Note**
 >
-> - We use OpenGL to generate ExFractalDB, and because of this, generating ExFractalDB in remote environment is currently not tested.
-Please try to generate ExFractalDB in your local environment.
+> ~~- We use OpenGL to generate ExFractalDB, and because of this, generating ExFractalDB in remote environment is currently not tested.
+Please try to generate ExFractalDB in your local environment. ~~
+> **We updated to allow generation in a remote environment.**